blockchyp/blockchyp-go/README.md

 **Common Variations**

-* **Manual Card Entry**: Set the `manual` flag to enable manual card entry.
+* **Manual Card Entry**: Set the `ManualEntry` field to enable manual card entry.
 Good as a backup when chips and MSR's don't work or for more secure phone orders.
-You can even combine the `manual` flag with the `ebt` flag for manual EBT card entry.
+You can even combine the `ManualEntry` field with `CardType` set to `blockchyp.CardTypeEBT` for manual EBT card entry.
-* **Inline Tokenization**: You can enroll the payment method in the token vault in line with a charge transaction by setting the `enroll` flag.
+* **Inline Tokenization**: You can enroll the payment method in the token vault in line with a charge transaction by setting the `Enroll` field.
 You'll get a token back in the response.
 You can even bind the token to a customer record if you also pass in customer data.
-* **Prompting for Tips**: Set the `promptForTips` flag if you'd like to prompt the customer for a tip before authorization.
+* **Prompting for Tips**: Set the `PromptForTip` field if you'd like to prompt the customer for a tip before authorization.
 You can prompt for tips as part of a preauthorization, although it's not a very common approach.
-* **Cash Discounting and Surcharging**:  The `surcharge` and `cashDiscount` flags can be used together to support cash discounting or surcharge problems.
+* **Cash Discounting and Surcharging**: The `Surcharge` and `CashDiscount` fields can be used together to support cash discounting or surcharge problems.
 Consult the Cash Discount documentation for more details.